Pinjara Khubsurti Ka: Plot

 20 years later, Mayura and Omkar are reincarnated as Mayura Goswami and Omkar Vashisht.
 After a rocky start, Omkar and Mayura meet again when the former works as a waiter in a hotel that belongs to Mayura's father.
 When Omkar begs Mayura for a second chance, she fires him.
 On a trip with her friends, Mayura takes Omkar with her as her bodyguard to teach him a lesson.

 Mayura goes against her father's will and sneaks out of the house to participate in a fencing competition.
 She loses the sword-fighting competition against Omkar, and gets into a heated argument with her father and plans revenge against Omkar.
 Mayura bets with her friends to make Omkar fall in love with her and exact revenge on him.
 Later Vishakha comes backs into Omkar and Mayura's life.
 Mayura then remembers her past birth and tries to make Omkar remember.
 Vishakha plans that when Ishaan and Mayura marry she will send them to London and get her killed in a staged car accident.
 Omkar goes to Jabalpur and finds out about his past birth.

 Bela gets Mayura ready for her haldi ceremony.
 Vishakha slips and falls, spilling the haldi and ruining the ceremony.
 Mayura is then taken to the mandap and pretends to faint.
 Omkar stops the wedding and Mayura is happy to see him.
 Vishakha reveals her plan and challenges Mayura to a sword fight with a talented fencer.
 Omkar saves Mayura and Vishkha holds everyone hostage, planning to burn Mayura and Omkar alive.
-The police arrest Vishakha for her crimes, and Mayura's father allows her and Omkar to marry.
+The police arrests Vishakha for her crimes, and Mayura's father allows her and Omkar to marry.